darktable-org/dtdocs/content/preferences-settings/processing.md

 : - _small_ takes roughly 20% of your system memory and 40% of your GPU memory.
 This might be acceptable on very large systems, especially if you're not exporting images.
 Mostly, though, this can only be recommended if you are using a lot of other demanding applications at the same time as darktable.
 : - _default_ takes roughly 60% of your system memory and 70% of your GPU memory.
 This mode is recommended if you're not exporting a lot of images, have at least 16Gb of system memory and 4Gb of GPU memory, and also are running a lot of other application at the same time as darktable.
 : - _large_ takes roughly 75% of your system memory and 90% of your GPU memory.
 This is the best option if you are only using darktable on your system and/or are exporting a lot of images.
 : - _unrestricted_ is not generally recommended.
 In this mode darktable may attempt to use more memory than your system has available.
-This might be _possible_ if your system uses swapping when all of its system memory is taken, but it might lead to system instability.
+This might be _possible_ if your system uses swapping when all of its system memory is taken, but it could lead to system instability.
 Use this mode with care, only when exporting very large images that darktable cannot otherwise handle.
+: See the [memory & performance tuning](../special-topics/mem-performance.md#darktable-resources) section for more information.

 prefer performance over quality
 : Enable this option to render thumbnails and previews at a lower quality.
 This increases the rendering speed by a factor of 4, and is useful when working on slower computers (default off).
 This also improves the performance of slideshow image rendering.